juju/docs/src/en/credentials.md

 juju update-credential google joe
 ```

+The `update-credential` command is the only command that can alter a credential
+cached on a controller.

 #### Updating remote credentials using a different Juju user

 If you are unable to ascertain the original Juju username then you will need